zynla/Newsletter-sign-up-form/README.md

 ### What I learned

-This challenge took me quite some time to finish 😅, but I’m really proud of the progress I made!
-Here are the main things I learned:

 #### Tailwind CSS

 - I discovered how to use Tailwind for styling, since I already have a solid understanding of CSS, it was easier to get started.